lexnederbragt/INF-BIOx121/Assembly/practicals/07_Assembly_using_minasm+racon.md

 ### Correction with `racon`, round 2

-Run the mapping with `minimal` and the correction with `racon` again, but now with the results of the first round of correction as input.
+Run the mapping with `minimap` and the correction with `racon` again, but now with the results of the first round of correction as input.
 Please be careful when naming files!

 ## Running `miniasm` and `racon` on PacBio data